iagam/python-object-oriented-programming/README.md

 It serves as a personal learning space to explore concepts like classes, objects, encapsulation, inheritance, and more through practical examples.

 ## Contents
 - 📒 Jupyter notebooks with explanations and practice exercises
-- 🐍 Python scripts for quick testing of OOP concepts
 - 🏗️ Small projects to apply OOP in real-world scenarios

 ## Goals